Your Ego Isn't the Problem. It's Just Doing Its Job.

 There's a non-dual perspective that goes even further: if we're all expressions of the same underlying awareness, then every time you attack a colleague, you're essentially fighting yourself.
 That might sound too abstract to be useful.
 But in practice, it shifts the frame.
 Conflict stops feeling like war and starts feeling like misunderstanding.
 The ego's alarm can still go off; it just doesn't have to run the whole show.

-That's when real communication becomes possible.
+That's where real communication gets possible.
 Not performance, not defense.
 Just two people, both a little scared, trying to figure something out together.